There are more female resident workers (All industries) qualified in Health in the Flinders Council than in any other field.

 - Education (19 people or 10.5%)

-In combination these three fields accounted for 66 people in total or 36.5% of the female resident workers .
+In combination these three fields accounted for 66 people in total or 36.5% of the female resident workers (All industries).

-The major differences between the field of qualifications held by the female resident workers of Flinders Council and Tasmania were:
+The major differences between the field of qualifications held by the female resident workers () of the Flinders Council and Tasmania were:

-- A smaller percentage of female resident workers qualified in Society and Culture (10.5% compared to 12.8%)
+- A larger percentage of female resident workers (All industries) qualified in Agriculture, Environmental and Related Studies (3.3% compared to 1.2%)

-- A smaller percentage of female resident workers qualified in Management and Commerce (12.2% compared to 14.1%)
+- A smaller percentage of female resident workers (All industries) qualified in Management and Commerce (12.2% compared to 14.1%)

-The number of female resident workers in Flinders Council increased by 7 between 2011 and 2016.
+The number of female resident workers (All industries) in the Flinders Council increased by 7 between 2011 and 2016.

-There were no major changes in field of qualifications held by the female resident workers between 2011 and 2016 in Flinders Council.
+The largest change in the field of qualifications held by the female resident workers (All industries) between 2011 and 2016 in the Flinders Council was for those qualified in: